S4nfs/MyPROJECTS/REACT-JS_Course/Intro.md

 - Sometimes called "smart" and "stateful" components as they tend to implement logic anmd state.
 - react lifecycle methods can be used inside class component (for ex. componentDidMount, componentDidUpdate, componentWillUnmount).
 - you pass props down to class component and access that with this.props.

+Props - Props stand for "Properties."
+They are read-only components.
+Props are arguments passed into React components

+                    Props                               ||                             State
+        Props get passed to the component               ||            State is managed into the component Props are immutable                             ||            State is mutable and can be changed props -> functional component                   ||            UseStateHook -> functional component this.props -> class component                   ||            this.state -> class component

+yes you can use UseState in functional component also.